thrackle-io/rules-engine/docs/src/src/protocol/economic/IRuleProcessor.sol/interface.IRuleProcessor.md

 that the function will revert if the check finds a violation of the rule, but won't give anything back if everything checks out.

-*checks that an admin won't hold less tokens than promised until a certain date*
+*Checks that an admin won't hold less tokens than promised until a certain date*

 ```solidity